xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

   neither hash nor skiplist indexes.
 These index types map to the same RocksDB-based sorted index implementation.
 The same is true for the "persistent" index.
-The names "hash", "skiplist" and "persistent" are only used for compatibility with the MMFiles engine where these indexes existed in previous and the current version of ArangoDB.
+The names "hash", "skiplist" and "persistent" are only used for compatibility with the MMFiles engine where these indexes existed in previous and the current version of AvocadoDB.

 * geo: user-defined index for proximity searches